Gaussian Processes with Errors in Variables: Theory and Computation: Introduction

-On the computational side, although the Bayesian spline models are quite successful in practice, the choice of knots as well as the number of basis functions are critical to obtain good empirical performance.
-This stimulates the development of other Bayesian approaches for modeling the unknown function of interest such as Gaussian process regression.
+On the computational side, although Bayesian spline models are quite successful in practice, the choice of knots as well as the number of basis functions are critical to obtain good empirical performance.
+This stimulates the development of other Bayesian approaches for modeling the unknown function of interest such as Gaussian process priors.
 Gaussian processes are routinely used for function estimation in a Bayesian context.
 However, their use in the context of measurement error in nonparametric regression models is limited, since the unobserved values of covariates are involved in the prior covariance matrix of Gaussian process and is no longer conditionally independent given the data.
 To alleviate this issue in errors-in-variables regression problem, we develop an approximation to the Gaussian process as a prior for the unknown regression function.
-The Gaussian process surrogate is computationally efficient as it avoids the need to do matrix inversion.
-It also preserves the covariance matrix of a Gaussian process, thereby facilitating easy prior elicitation.
-In addition to the standard hyperparameters of a Gaussian process that control the smoothness of the sample paths, the Gaussian process surrogate contains a truncation parameter.
+The Gaussian process surrogate is computationally efficient as it avoids repeated computation of the matrix inversion.
+In addition to the appealing property of preserving the covariance kernel, we also show that the resulting surrogate process converges weakly to the original Gaussian process.
+This hints at the fact that the good properties of the original posterior distribution will be subsequently inherited by the surrogate posterior.
+For implementation, in addition to standard hyperparameters of a Gaussian process that control the smoothness of the sample paths, the Gaussian process surrogate contains a truncation parameter.
 Our result on the accuracy of such an approximation suggests that inference on the regression function is robust to the choice of the truncation parameter as long as it is chosen to be appropriately large.
 Hence the approximation retains all the potential advantages of a Gaussian process.